 8. Boss Hog

-This blade is made for heavy work and features two rows of teeth and an abrasive edge for that much more cutting power.
+This best saw blade is made for heavy work and features two rows of teeth and an abrasive edge for that much more penetrating power.

 - 4.5” blade diameter

 This best saw blade includes a 100% lifetime warranty that guarantees the blade will not break during use and will be replaced if it does, including return shipping for the replacement.